top of page

 • Pattern Recognition: The brain is wired to recognize patterns, even where none exist.
 This ability, while useful for detecting potential threats or opportunities, can lead to erroneous conclusions when applied to personal experiences.

 • Heuristics and Biases: Cognitive heuristics, or mental shortcuts, simplify decision-making but can also cause systematic errors.
-One such heuristic, the availability heuristic, makes recent or vivid events more salient in our minds, leading to overgeneralization.
+One such heuristic, the availability heuristic, makes recent or vivid events more salient in our minds, leading to overgeneralization and related distortions such as magnification and minimization.

 Overgeneralization is often triggered by specific stressors or situations that evoke strong emotional responses.
 Identifying these triggers can help in recognizing and addressing this cognitive distortion.

 • Failure and Rejection: Experiencing failure or rejection in personal, academic, or professional contexts can prompt overgeneralization.
-For instance, being turned down for a job can lead to the belief that one is unemployable.
+For instance, being turned down for a job—a single event or isolated event—can lead to the belief that one is unemployable, as the outcome of one event is wrongly applied to all similar situations.

 • Interpersonal Conflicts: Arguments or conflicts with colleagues, friends, or family members can trigger overgeneralization, leading to the belief that one is fundamentally unlikeable or incapable of maintaining relationships.